-9.0 Review of the CIP
+11.0 Review of the CIP

-This CIP will be valid for five years from the date of Council adoption.
-The Township will have an opportunity to review the plan and bring forward recommendations prior to the lapsing of the five year period as to whether the program should continue.
-The program may be renewed for a maximum of 3 (three) years by by-law.
+This CIP will be valid for 5-years from the date of Council adoption.
+The Township will have an opportunity to review the plan and bring forward recommendations prior to the lapsing of the 5-year period as to whether the program should continue.

-10.0 Definitions
+12.0 Definitions

-Agreement shall mean the terms, duration and default provisions of the grant/loan between the property owner and the Township.
+Agreement shall mean the terms, duration and default provisions of the grant/loan between the building/property Owner/tenant and the Township.
 The Agreement is also subject to approval by Council.

-Applicant shall mean the registered owner, assessed owner or tenants of lands and buildings within the Community Improvement Project Area and any person to whom such an owner or tenant has assigned the right to receive a grant or loan.
+Applicant shall mean the registered Owner, assessed Owner or tenants of properties/buildings within the Community Improvement Project Area and any person to whom such an Owner or tenant has assigned the right to receive a grant or loan.